nabinkumarshaw/Multi-container-app-deployment-kubernetes/README.md

 ##  3)Implemented Kubernetes features like rollouts and rollbacks for zero-downtime updates.

-## 4)Deployed locally with Minikube and on AWS servers using kubectl.
+## 4)Deployed locally with Minikube using kubectl.